salesforcecli/plugin-data/messages/tree.import.md

 Content type of import files if their extention is not .json.

+# flags.content-type.deprecation

+The `config-type` flag is deprecated and will be moved to a `legacy` command after July 10, 2024.
+It will be completely removed after Nov 10, 2024.
+Use the new `data tree beta import` command.

 # flags.config-help.summary

 Display schema information for the --plan configuration file to stdout; if you specify this flag, all other flags except --json are ignored.

+# flags.config-help.deprecation

+The `config-help` flag is deprecated and will be moved to a `legacy` command after July 10, 2024.
+It will be completely removed after Nov 10, 2024.
+Use the new `data tree beta import` command.

 # examples